 With a customer-centric design-thinking philosophy, design is fundamentally about being able to understand people's problems, empathize with them, and come up with creative, innovative and useful solutions.

 After user research I typically explore insights using stickies on a wall to state goals, wants or needs (thoughts, feelings, emotions, desires, jobs-to-be-done, tasks or activities).
 Based on the research I lay out must-haves, nice-to-haves, proposed ideas, features and functionalities.
-I find it a useful way to winnow down findings into themes, and from those themes I take the process to the next level into a more refined state.
+I find it a useful way to winnow down insights into themes, and from those themes taking the process to the next level into a more refined state.

 At the next level, I map out those themes into something actionable; translate them into desired functionalities of an Application (for example.)
 Here we're using stickies on a whiteboard to layout basic functionalities and task-flows of an application.
 Using a whiteboard allows us to scribble notes and comments alongside the stickies.
 I do this to make sure user goals are met and all desired functionalities are accounted for.